Absulit/points/README.md

 A function was created to flip the image and place it in the right coordinate in the UV space, this function is called `texturePosition` and you can take a look at how it works in `examples/imagetexture1/frag.js` where it works as a `textureSample` function on steroids, just to fix the coordinates and crop it.

-# Legacy
+# Legacy folder (original project)

-It was originally a grid made in JavaScript with a bit of WebGL but it's very slow, it still has value so it's stored in the Legacy folder.
+The project was originally a grid made in JavaScript with a bit of WebGL but it's very slow, it still has value so it's stored in the Legacy folder.
 It's now used as reference for effects and is also useful for learning purposes.